Amorano/Jovimetrix/README.md

 * GLSL shader support
 * * `GLSL Node`  provides raw access to Vertex and Fragment shaders
 * * `Dynamic GLSL` dynamically convert existing GLSL scripts file into ComfyUI nodes at runtime
-* * Hand written GLSL nodes to speed up specific tasks better done on the GPU (10x speedup in most cases)
+* * Over 20+ Hand written GLSL nodes to speed up specific tasks better done on the GPU (10x speedup in most cases)
 * `STREAM READER` node to capture monitor, webcam or url media
 * `STREAM WRITER` node to export media to a HTTP/HTTPS server for OBS or other 3rd party streaming software
 * `SPOUT` streaming support *WINDOWS ONLY*
 * MIDI device read support with `MIDI FILTER` and `MIDI FILTER EZ` nodes to drive other node parameters
 * Full Text generation support using installed system fonts
-* Basic parameteric shape (Circle, Square, Polygon) generator
+* Basic parametric shape (Circle, Square, Polygon) generator
 * `COLOR BLIND` check support
 * `COLOR MATCH` against existing images or create a custom LUT
 * Generate `COLOR THEORY` spreads from an existing image
+* `COLOR MEANS` to generate palettes for existing images to keep other images in the same tonal ranges
 * `PIXEL SPLIT` separate the channels of an image to manipulate and `PIXEL MERGE` them back together
 * `STACK` a series of images into a new single image vertically, horizontally or in a grid
 * Or `FLATTEN` a batch of images into a single image with each image subsequently added on top (slap comp)